extrabacon/http-delayed-response/README.md

 #### DelayedResponse.end(err, data)

-Stops waiting and sends the response contents represented by `data` - or invoke the error handler if an error is present.
+Stops waiting, sending the contents represented by `data` in the response - or invoke the error handler if an error is present.

 #### DelayedResponse.stop()

-Stops long polling and timeout timers without affecting the response.
+Stops monitoring timers without affecting the response.

 #### DelayedResponse.json()